-Average Female Squat Weight
+Average Squat Weight for Men

 The average weight a female should be able to squat depends on how much she weighs and which level of strength she is attempting to reach.
 With that said, the list below estimates what percentage of body weight a female should be able to squat for each strength level.